 - am an EU student and deferred my offer to September 2021; what fees will I have to pay?

-To create a safe and supportive study environment this autumn term in 2020, we have adapted our teaching, facilities and services to comply with UK government advice relating to the COVID-19 pandemic.
-We have designed a blended learning environment, combining face-to-face interactive sessions and online core course content.
+To create a safe and supportive study environment, we have adapted our teaching, facilities and services to comply with UK government advice relating to the COVID-19 pandemic.
+We have designed a blended learning environment, combining face-to-face interactive sessions (outside of national stay at home orders) and online core course content.
 We believe that this approach offers our students the best quality learning experience in the current circumstances, for students on campus and for those who may need to study remotely temporarily.

 It is too early to predict what the situation in the UK will be in September 2021, but we are committed to continuing to offer our students the best possible learning environment.